spatialos/gdk-for-unity/docs/modules/mobile/reconnection-logic.md

 <%(TOC)%>

-# Reconnection logic
+# Handling disconnections

 Mobile applications present new challenges in terms of handling client connections.
 A client may disconnect due to an unstable connection or when the application is put into a background state by the OS.
 In this page, we will dive a bit deeper into the causes of a disconnect and discuss how you can handle it in your game.

-## Why clients disconnect
+## Why do disconnects happen

 ### Unstable connection

-When creating a mobile application, you need to ensure that [client-workers]({{urlRoot}}/reference/glossary#client-worker) are able to run the game even with an unstable connection.
-To achieve this, you can implement connection handling to ensure that those client-workers are able to reconnect.
+When creating a mobile application, you need to ensure that [client-workers]({{urlRoot}}/reference/glossary#client-worker) are able to try to connect even when the connect might be more unstable.
+If the connection becomes too weak or unstable, there is a high risk of them disconnecting soon.
+It is important to include logic in your game that detects and handles disconnects and provides ways of reconnecting your clients.

-If a client-worker's connection is too unstable, they might not be able to connect to your game or might disconnect at any time.
-You should provide a connection flow that allows them to gracefully disconnect and handle reconnection when they have a more stable connection.

 ### Pausing of applications